1024sparrow/screenKeyboardImageDrawer/README.md

     if set then result in window will be shown

 --generate-sprite <path-to-file>
-    result sprite will be written as sprite
+    result sprite will be written as sprite.
+    Lets <path-to-file>=TARGET.
+In this case result is two files: TARGET.png (with sprite image) and TARGET.json (width sprite detailed description)

 SOURCE FILE FORMAT:
 Source file is a JSON-file with content like following: